HomeEmotional health and wellbeing support - coronavirusSchools and Colleges

 Do you have concerned or overwhelmed students because of the news around coronavirus (COVID-19), if so it is understandable, especially if they are struggling with their mental health or have a physical illness.
 You and your students could be feeling worried about your health, or someone in your family, or what impact the virus will have on your life.
 Please click through the links below for for top tips, advice and information.

-Recently, 16 young people came together to create 14 flash cards for students returning to education.
-The purpose of these cards are to help decrease stress levels surrounding any worries or queries that students might have, especially for those who haven’t been in an education setting since March 2020 due to the current pandemic.
+Young people have created 14 flash cards for students returning to education.
+The purpose of these cards are to help decrease stress levels surrounding any worries or queries that students might have.
 Please click here to view the cards.

 The worry cards are also available below in a printable format.
 The idea is for them to be printed out, folded and stuck together so they create a flip card.
 There are 3 blank cards for students to create their own cards to express any personal worries towards returning to school.